HexBewitched/AerospaceJam/README.md

-# Aerospace Jam SDK
+# Aerospace Jam code for AP Drones

-SDK and base image for Raspberry Pi Zero-family devices for Aerospace Jam.
-[Read the docs here](https://docs.aerospacejam.org/getting-started/sdk-intro/).

-Get the latest release from [the Github releases](https://github.com/AerospaceJam/sdk/releases/), or grab a the ToT version from [the nightly.link](https://nightly.link/AerospaceJam/sdk/workflows/build/main/aerospacejam-sdk-raspios-image.zip).
+The codebase made for the Aerospace Jam drone competition for the team AP Drones